rns294/rns294.github.io/_pages/about.md

 Prior Experience
 ------
-Before joining NRO, I was a mechanical engineer at the U.S. Naval Research Laboratory (NRL) working on research prjects involving Warfighter protection, metal/ceramic additive manufacturing, injury biomechanics, and applications of machine learning in those areas.
+Before joining NRO, I was a mechanical engineer at the U.S. Naval Research Laboratory (NRL) working on research projects involving Warfighter protection, metal/ceramic additive manufacturing, injury biomechanics, and applications of machine learning in those areas.
 I have additional experience as a biomechanics engineer for Leidos Inc. where I worked to develop strategies to protect Warfighters from injuries due to blunt/blast events and methodologies to assess combat helmet effectiveness.
 Prior to that, I was a research assistant at Texas A&amp;M University working on smart material analysis and integration into aerospace systems.
 I have also been involved in private consulting work to analyze biomedical devices made of shape memory alloys.

 Education
 ------